clecap/dual-pdf/README.md

 # dual-pdf
-Dual PDF-viewer synchronizing two PDFs in two browser windows for coop witj LaTeX beamer package
+Dual PDF-viewer synchronizing two PDFs in two browser windows for coop with LaTeX beamer package

+Work in progress.